alefore/weblog/ten-years-of-edge.md

 During the pauses
 my brain **keeps making connections and generating and encountering ideas**.
-This can be alternative approaches I could try: new underlying APIs, different data structures, entirely new user journeys, etc..
+These can be alternative approaches I could try: new underlying APIs, different data structures, entirely new user journeys, etc..

 This happens mostly subconsciously.
-I'm not be working on Edge actively, but I'm still passively thinking about these problems: the places where I got stuck and couldn't figure out a better solution;
+I'm not working on Edge actively, but I'm still passively thinking about these problems: the places where I got stuck and couldn't figure out a better solution;
 the things that annoy me as I use Edge, even if I don't notice them consciously.
-I still read articles related with text editors and find new ideas I had never considered.
+I still read articles about text editors and find new ideas I had never considered.

 I don't know if this type of medium-term background thinking can be rushed.